 This is a condition where the heart beats too fast.
 This condition could be normal or abnormal based on age and physical condition.
 A teenager is said to have tachycardia if the resting heart rate is higher than 90 beats per minute (5), whereas, tachycardia in kids is a condition where the heart rate can go higher than 100 beats per minute.
 However, since the standard average heartbeat in children is usually 100 or more, it may or may not be considered tachycardia depending on the child’s age.

 Causes of tachycardia in children can include physiological changes, medications that the child may be taking, and any other form of arrhythmia.
 Sometimes, an underlying heart condition can also result in an elevated heart rate in the child.
+Additionally, factors such as dehydration, fever, and emotional stress can trigger tachycardia in children (18).

 There are three known types of tachycardia (5).

 Sinus tachycardia is the natural increase in the heart rate of the child.
-The sinus node, which is also known as the pacemaker of the heart, is responsible for sending out the electrical impulses in the body that make the heart’s muscles to expand and contract, thereby, creating a steady rhythm of the heartbeat.
+The sinus node, which is also known as the pacemaker of the heart, is responsible for sending out the electrical impulses in the body that make the heart’s muscles expand and contract, thereby creating a steady rhythm of the heartbeat.

 The sinus node shoots faster impulses when the metabolic activity is high and slows down when the body is at rest (sleeping).
 So, in most cases, sinus tachycardia is a natural phenomenon caused due to change in activity levels, and this abnormality results in sinus arrhythmia in children.